ethereum/EIPs/EIPS/eip-cliquey.md

 ## Implementation

-A reference implementation is part of [go-ethereum](https://github.com/ethereum/go-ethereum/tree/master/consensus/clique) and has been functioning as the consensus engine behind the [Rinkeby](https://www.rinkeby.io) testnet since April, 2017.
+A proof-of-concept implementation is being worked on at #ETHCapeTown.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).